 Knox unflavored gelatin is solid.
 Add it to your food/drinks.
 Jello works as well.

 - Vitamin C, L-Lysine, hyaluronic acid — also components of tendons like gelatin.
 Only hyaluronic acid has research from what I am aware.
 Seems more effective in tendon surgery than tendinopathies, but may help.
+I haven’t seen any studies on all of the components put together supplemented, but you can try it if you want.

 - Glucosamine/Chondroitin/MSM — unknown.
 Athlete hearsay at this point.